kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

 🔹 **Concept names and links:**
    [ReGo Sensor Insoles - laboratoire de mouvement dans la chaussure](https://moticon.com/rego/sensor-insoles), [Video demonstration](https://www.youtube.com/watch?v=j8YZPi49mhs)<br />

-🔹 **Why it matters to Eviot:**
+🔹 **Why it matters to Futtech:**
-   The robots displayed in the video demonstration fit nicely into the MARC model associated to Everything-IoT.<br />
+   The visual in the video demonstration brought to mind the training sessions where I engage in plyometric exercises, and the music in the background does a good job selling what already is a ingenious idea.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    I will benefit greatly from a project that extensively implement the principles regulating Autonomous vehicles.<br />